quivero/prego/README.md

 3) Open a browser;
 4) Type `localhost:8080` on the URL field;

 ## Backlog

 ### As a solution

 I ask the reader apologies for the author's envy regarding similar python library [networkx](https://networkx.org/documentation/stable/reference/classes/index.html).
 They provide multiple concepts for graph formalization and defition whose author's knowledge lacks.
 Hence, it seems reasonable to offer similar features in this directions.

 Likewise, the library [Mermaid](https://github.com/mermaid-js/mermaid-cli) offers a graphical manner to visualize graphs.
-It may be a future feature.
+It is a feature as a parser for Flowbuild Workflow blueprints, available [here](https://github.com/dot-quiver/dot-quiver-api/blob/44217b78c9b15dfbe33708b8f744ce8d3ea00e99/utils/workflow/parsers.js#L531).
+There are some samples [here](https://github.com/dot-quiver/dot-quiver-api/tree/main/src/samples/blueprints/diagrams).

+For diagrams rendering, you need to:

+1) Copy the content of some text file from [this](https://github.com/dot-quiver/dot-quiver-api/tree/main/src/samples/blueprints/diagrams) path;
+2) Enter on the Mermaid Editor [here](https://mermaid.live);
+3) Paste the copied content from item 1) on the respective text field;
+4) In case the diagram is too big, the platform will complain and deactivate auto-rendering.
+You must reactivate it to see the rendered diagram.

 ### As a Package